danushsingla/ai_analytics/README.md

 # To Do
-Create a small table in the frontend showing a list of websites they have Make each row clickable so they can see all of the info for that site (all of the analytics) More testing must be done to ensure security of using an api key with the use of api urls selection
+Create the tracker site for each website showing all info being analyzed Create a table in the frontend showing a list of websites they have More testing must be done to ensure security of using an api key with the use of api urls selection

 ## Huge Security Violations